drabekj/CinemaWeb/README.md

 # CinemaWeb
-Semester project for the CS course E-Business_COMP2121 class (Hong Kong Polytechnic University)
+Semester project for the CS course E-Business_COMP2121 class (Hong Kong Polytechnic University) Unfortunately the web is no longer live, because I no longer have access to my PolyU school account in HongKong.

 ## Dependencies
 You need Vagrant installed (requires VirtualBox).